TrainWeb.org Facebook Page

 Another feature of this car is the large bathroom.

-Another view of this unique coach.
-The train left Oakland on time with stops in Emeryville, Berkeley, Richmond then later Martinez, where we met the southbound Coast Starlight.
+The luggage racks.
+We departed on time with stops in Emeryville, Berkeley, Richmond and later Martinez, where we met the southbound Coast Starlight.

 Views between Richmond and Antioch.